 What is Crab Island?

-Not really an “island”, Crab Island is a sand bar that averages waist deep water where boats can anchor up and party.
-The water level and color depends on whether it’s an incoming or outgoing tide, and it changes as such.
+Not really an “island”, Crab Island is a sandbar that averages waist-deep water where boats can anchor up and party.
+The water level and color depend on whether it’s an incoming or outgoing tide, and it changes as such.
 The biggest question: Is it safe?
 Absolutely.
 Once you’re at Crab Island, you can leave the boat, walk around to visit other boats or the variety of bars and businesses anchored out there without worry.
-Along with the anchored businesses, there are boats selling ice cream, boiled peanuts and more driving around all day long.
+Along with the anchored businesses, there are boats selling ice cream, boiled peanuts, and more driving around all day long.

 How do you get there?

-New for Summer 2019, a glass bottom shuttle called the Crab Island Shuttle Boat is the newest and cheapest way to get to Crab Island.
+New back in 2019 a glass-bottom shuttle called the Crab Island Shuttle Boat is the newest and cheapest way to get to Crab Island.
 Perfect for families, round-trip tickets can be purchased for $37 ($32 for children under 5) for a full 2 hours anchored at Crab Island to float, explore, and enjoy the sunshine.
 The glass bottom provides unmatched underwater views for the ride out and back that you can’t see anywhere else.
-Book your tickets early for a one of a kind experience!
+Book your tickets early for a one-of-a-kind experience!

 Is it fun for Kids?